Straight Outta Compton: Background

+Internationally, N.W.A became a leading representative of gangsta rap.
+The group's explicit and confrontational lyrics prompted opposition from law enforcement agencies and media outlets; the FBI issued a warning letter to Ruthless Records, MTV banned the "Straight Outta Compton" music video, several venues refused to host N.W.A concerts, and some police officers declined to provide security for their shows.
+These controversies reinforced N.W.A's anti-establishment image, which the members would later emphasize in subsequent recordings.

+According to Slant Magazine, Straight Outta Compton played a pivotal role in shaping the East Coast–West Coast hip-hop rivalry, with the publication describing the album as "the West Coast firing on New York’s Fort Sumter in what would become '90s culture's biggest Uncivil War."

 Record production

-The album was recorded and produced in Audio Achievements Studio in Torrance, California for $12,000.
-Dr. Dre, in a 1993 interview, recalls, "I threw that thing together in six weeks so we could have something to sell out of the trunk.
+The album was recorded and produced in Audio Achievements Studio in Torrance, California, for $12,000.
+Dr. Dre, in a 1993 interview, recalls, "I threw that thing together in six weeks so we could have something to sell out of the trunk."

-In an incident recalled in Jerry Heller's book and later portrayed in the film Straight Outta Compton, police approached the group while they were standing outside the studio in the fall of 1987 and demanded them to get on their knees and show ID without explanation.
-Outraged by the experience, Cube began writing the lyrics that would become "Fuck tha Police."
+In an incident recalled in Jerry Heller's book, police approached the group while they were standing outside the studio in 1988 and demanded them to get on their knees and show ID without explanation.
+Outraged by the experience, Cube began writing the lyrics that would become "Fuck tha Police".
 Initially, still spending weekends in jail over traffic violations, Dre was reluctant to do "Fuck tha Police", a reluctance that dissolved once that sentence concluded.

 Synthesis

 The album's producers were Dr. Dre with DJ Yella and Arabian Prince.
-Considering the album's force, its production may seem surprisingly spare, mostly sampled horn blasts, some funk guitar riffs, sampled vocals, and turntable scratches atop a drum machine.
-Their drum machine, used for kick drums, was the Roland TR-808, which was rendered obsolete upon its 1980 release by the Linn LM-1, but cost about $1,000 versus $5,000.
-Used as early as 1980 by Japanese electropop group Yellow Magic Orchestra, it became hip hop's venerated "808".
-Its deep bass thumps, audibly artificial, lend the now classic sound of rap's 1980s and 1990s landmarks, including Straight Outta Compton precursors, like Run-DMC's launch of aggressive vocalization from 1983 to 1984, Eric B. & Rakim's inauguration of liberal sampling in 1986, Boogie Down Productions in KRS-One's assertion of criminal mindset in 1987, and Public Enemy's assault on mainstream authority and opinion in 1988.
+Its production was mostly sampled horn blasts, some funk guitar riffs, sampled vocals, and turntable scratches atop a drum machine.
+Their drum machine, used for kick, was the Roland TR-808.

 Vocals

-N.W.A's Ice Cube and MC Ren along with Ruthless Records rapper The D.O.C. wrote the lyrics, including those rapped by Eazy-E and by Dr. Dre.
-On the other hand, DJ Yella never raps, and Arabian Prince does only minor vocals on "Something 2 Dance 2".
-Otherwise, each group member stands out through a solo rap, too.
+N.W.A's Ice Cube and MC Ren, along with Ruthless Records rapper The D.O.C. wrote the lyrics, including those rapped by Eazy-E and by Dr. Dre.
+Arabian Prince's only rapping contribution on Straight Outta Compton is the closing track "Something 2 Dance 2".
+"Parental Discretion Iz Advised" features vocals by The D.O.C., making him the only non-official member of N.W.A to rap on the album.

-MC Ren has two solo tracks, "If It Ain't Ruff" and "Quiet on tha Set".
-Dr. Dre dominates "Express Yourself".
-Ice Cube's is "I Ain't tha 1".
-Eazy-E's is a remix of "8 Ball", a track which originally appeared on N.W.A's 1987 debut compilation album N.W.A. and the Posse.
-The one guest is The D.O.C., who raps the opening verse of "Parental Discretion Iz Advised".

-Whereas Ren wrote his own lyrics, and The D.O.C. wrote some lyrics, perhaps mainly Dre's lyrics, Cube wrote some of Dre's lyrics and nearly all of Eazy's lyrics.
-Still, even Eazy and Dre, alike Cube and Ren, each brings a distinct delivery and character, making N.W.A altogether stand out from imitators.